isomerpages/govtech-gobusiness/_FAQ/1gg1-process.md

 Employers should refer to press releases from MOM regarding the status of dormitories, and also communicate with their workers to verify their health status.

 #### **2. Who would need to be regularly swab tested?**
-The following groups of PCM workers are required to undergo regular swab tests:
+All PCM workers will be required to undergo regular swab tests, with the exception of non-dormitory[^1] workers who work in non-production sites or work from home.
-- Those who work on the production site; and/or
-- Those who stay in purpose-built dormitories, factory-converted dormitories, construction temporary quarters or temporary occupation license quarters

 The above is applicable for Singaporeans, Singaporean Permanent Residents, Work Permit Holders, S Pass Holders and Employment Pass Holders.

-Upon receiving companies’ applications, EDB will inform relevant companies on the swab test arrangements.
-EDB will provide further information through ASPRI on swab test arrangements as well.
-If any workers who are working are found to have missed regular testing, EDB reserves the right to withdraw any approval for resumption of works.
+Companies may create accounts to register for swabs by emailing <a href = "mailto: swab@edb.gov.sg">swab@edb.gov.sg</a> and schedule for workers to be swabbed via <a href="https://swab.hpb.gov.sg/ext/login.aspx" target="_blank">https://swab.hpb.gov.sg/ext/login.aspx</a>.
+If any workers who are working are found to have missed regular testing, the workers’ AccessCode will turn Red after a grace period and the worker should not return to work.
+MOM will also follow-up to revoke the workpass and blacklist the company should there be no valid reason for the worker missing the swab.
+EDB also reserves the right to withdraw any approval given for resumption of works.

 #### **3. If my office finance and administrative staff do not go on-site or come into contact with on-site workers, do they have to be regularly swab tested?**
-No. Only those that are working on the production site and in contact with on-site workers will have to be regularly swab tested.
+Non-dormitory[^1] workers who work in non-production sites or work from home do not need to be regularly swab tested.

 #### **4. Can employers make their own private arrangements for their employees to be tested?**
 Companies should not approach laboratories/hospitals to set up a private arrangement for these tests.
-Relevant companies will be contacted by EDB to arrange for their employees to be tested.
+Companies may create accounts to register for swabs by emailing <a href = "mailto: swab@edb.gov.sg">swab@edb.gov.sg</a> and schedule for workers to be swabbed via <a href="https://swab.hpb.gov.sg/ext/login.aspx" target="_blank">https://swab.hpb.gov.sg/ext/login.aspx</a>.

 #### **5. What is the situation around foreign workers dormitories?
 When can my workers leave the dormitory for work?**
 Companies may refer to MOM’s website for updated information on dormitory clearance <a href="https://www.mom.gov.sg/covid-19/cleared-dormitories" target="_blank">here</a> and MOM’s advisory to employers on safe living in foreign worker dormitories <a href="https://www.mom.gov.sg/covid-19/advisory-to-employers-on-safe-living-for-foreign-worker-dormitories" target="_blank">here</a>.

-#### **6. What is the arrangement for foreign workers currently staying outside the dormitories?
-E.g. hotels, govt. decanted sites or other private residences.**
-As the resumption of PCM works will be phased out from 2 June 2020, only those deployed for critical maintenance/repair activities under Earlier Permitted Activities by MTI will continue to be able to work until EDB’s approval has been obtained for other works to resume.

-#### **7. Do I have to segregate my workers at their accommodation according to their projects and teams?**
-Yes.
-Companies must work with dormitory operators to segregate workers according to their teams so as to avoid inter-mixing.
+#### **6. What is the procedure for employers whose workers want to return to their native countries?
+Who can they approach, is it the task force at the dormitory?
+When are these foreign workers allowed to leave?**
+Please refer to MOM’s guidance on the matter.

+An alternative to repatriation is to consider releasing the foreign worker to other companies that are short in manpower.
+If it is assessed that the foreign workers are not needed, an alternative is that employers may give consent for them to be transferred to other employers facing manpower shortages.
+Employers can approach Singapore Business Federation (SBF) at <a href = "mailto: manpowerconnect@sbf.org.sg">manpowerconnect@sbf.org.sg</a> or visit SBF’s website <a href="https://www.sbf.org.sg/media-centre/manpowerconnect" target="_blank">here</a>.

+#### **7. For foreign workers who have gone on home leave, when can they return?**
+Please refer to MOM’s guidance on the matter.

 ## **Staggered Rest Day**